...

 Scenario 2: Mobile Home on Leased Land (e.g., Mobile Home Park)

-The land situation fundamentally shapes how is mobile home in probate Texas plays out, adding layers related to real estate law or landlord/tenant issues depending on the circumstances.
+The land situation fundamentally shapes how a mobile home in probate Texas plays out, adding layers related to real estate law or landlord/tenant issues depending on the circumstances.

 Potential Issues When a Mobile Home Is in Probate in Texas

-- Missing Title / SOL: If the SOL or the older Certificate of Title is lost and TDHCA records are unclear, proving ownership and transferring title can become complicated and may require applying for a bonded title or seeking court intervention.
+Missing title or SOLIf the Statement of Ownership and Location or older Certificate of Title is lost or unclear, proving ownership becomes difficult and may require a bonded title or court action.

 Anticipating these potential issues allows the executor or administrator to address them proactively.